-Person-Centered Practices are methodologies in which planning, organizing and supporting takes place, while ensuring that the focus person, their wants and desires remain at the core of these activities.
-Person-Centered Practices encompass both Person-Centered Thinking and Person-Centered Planning and emphasize choice & self-determination, community inclusion and availability of services & supports.
+Person-Centered Practices are methodologies in which planning, organizing, and supporting take place while ensuring that the focus person, their wants, and desires remain at the core of these activities.
+Person-Centered Practices encompass both Person-Centered Thinking and Person-Centered Planning and emphasize choice & self-determination, community inclusion, and availability of services & supports.

 Person-Centered Thinking (PCT) is the ‘lens’ through which we approach Person-Centeredness.
 The core concept of PCT is focusing on the person and finding the balance between What Is Important To and What Is Important For someone using an asset-based (strengths-based) approach.
 The idea behind PCT is that the focus person, not the system, is at the core of planning and support processes.
 The Learning Community for Person-Centered Practices has created a PCT Training Curriculum that explores the core concept through a variety of skills.
 To find out more about when these trainings are offered through RCEB, please click here.

 Person-Centered Practices and the HCBS Final Rule